dart-lang/site-www/src/_articles/archive/zones.md

 ### Example: Using a stream with `runZonedGuarded()`

-Here's an example that sets up a stream with a callback, and then executes that stream in a new zone with `runZonedGuarded()`:
+The following example sets up a stream with a callback, and then executes that stream in a new zone with `runZonedGuarded()`:

 <!-- stream.dart -->